 - On the left-hand side of the page, under Course Content, click Curriculum

 - Scroll to the bottom of the curriculum and click Add Quiz

-- Name the quiz and add a description and click Add Quiz again
+- Name the quiz, add a description and click Add Quiz again

-- Write the question you want to ask.
-You can even add an image.
+2. Write the question you want to ask.
+You can even add an image if you wish

-- Enter choices.
+3. Enter the possible answers for the answer.
 You can add up to 15 choices.